Helkomine/InvariantGuard/README.md

 The only common element is that the protected execution occurs in the middle.
 All other aspects differ.

-State Impact and Cost Model
+#### State Impact and Cost Model

-`ReentrancyGuard`
+`ReentrancyGuard`:

-Introduces new state (older versions use storage).
+- Introduces new state (older versions use storage).
-Newer versions rely on transient storage, but still introduce local state mutation.
+- Newer versions rely on transient storage, but still introduce local state mutation.
-Has higher operational cost.
+- Has higher operational cost.
-Is restricted in static execution contexts.
+- Is restricted in `static` execution contexts.

-`InvariantGuard`
+`InvariantGuard`:

-Only reads state before and after execution.
+- Only reads state before and after execution.
-Does not introduce new state.
+- Does not introduce new state.
-The primary cost comes from state access.
+- The primary cost comes from state access.
-Has lower operational overhead.
+- Has lower operational overhead.
-Is not restricted under static execution contexts.
+- Is not restricted under static execution contexts.

-Functional Purpose
+#### Functional Purpose

 Most importantly:

-ReentrancyGuard prevents reentrancy attacks.
+- `ReentrancyGuard` prevents reentrancy attacks.
-InvariantGuard prevents unintended invariant violations.
+- `InvariantGuard` prevents unintended invariant violations.
+-
 These are distinct security concerns.
 Developers must clearly understand their differences to avoid misuse.
 Combining both mechanisms is possible but should be done carefully, as their interaction may introduce unintended execution behavior.